The university is implementing the following guidelines to screen for, manage, and prepare for COVID-19 cases appearing on University campuses.

 - Each campus shall ensure that employees returning and working on their campus have completed online COVID-19 training in accordance with the State of Hawaiʻi Occupational Safety and Health requirements.

-- Campuses should post signs that promote safer behaviors in highly visible locations, including in classrooms, laboratories, libraries, common areas, shared spaces, restrooms, hallways, stairwells, elevators, and as needed in offices and other work locations.
+- Campuses may develop communications strategies as appropriate to include messaging to promote behaviors that prevent the spread of COVID-19 among employees, students and visitors.
+Campuses may post signs as appropriate that promote safer behaviors in highly visible locations, including in classrooms, laboratories, libraries, common areas, shared spaces, restrooms, hallways, stairwells, elevators, and as needed in offices and other work locations.